kahar/learn_and_fun/README.md

 design_patterns - some design patterns implementation
-thread_pools - some check thread pools in IDE jpa-entity-graph - few approaches to problem with fetch eager/lazy java-features - check java features directly in IDE
+thread_pools - some check thread pools in IDE jpa-entity-graph - few approaches to problem with fetch eager/lazy java-features - check java (and not only) features directly in IDE